khaqanashraf/blockchain-learning/README.md

 # Proof of passion for Blockchain technologies
+### Day 45
+#### <ins>**Ethereum transaction**</ins>
+Ethereum transaction is the data signed and sent by an external entity to blockchain.
+Transactions are logged on blockchain.
+Transactions can send other messages and they’re called internal messages but they’re not transactions and neither they are logged on blockchain.

 ### Day 44
 #### <ins>**External account and key pair**</ins>
 An external account holder holds the public private key pair.
 It does not holds the funds the funds are stored on the public ledger that can be calculated by the public address.
 The external account can also send transactions to the blockchain by singing the transaction with their private key and everyone on blockchain network can validate that transaction.